htmfilho/htmfilho.github.io/_posts/2018/2018-02-15-creating-django-app-git-submodule.md

 <!-- more -->

-It is going to be easier this time.
-We practically start from the middle of the previous post.
+It is going to be easier this time, but it is recommended to read the previous post for more operational details.
 The first step is to create a new repository on [GitHub] for the new app.
-Please, follow the instructions there.
+It's better to follow the instructions there because it may change from time to time.
 The only suggestion I give is to follow a naming convention.
 In the case of OSIS, we prefix the submodules with the name of the project, followed by a dash and then the name of the app.
 For example:

     osis-mobility